Erasing, Transforming, and Noising Defense Network for Occluded Person Re-Identification: Experiments

 \textbf{Defense Paradigm}.
 In this paper, we design a novel GAN-based adversarial defense paradigm to protect the re-ID system from various occlusion disturbances, which is significantly different from the adversarial representation learning of IGOAS \cite{IGOAS}.
 Specifically, IGOAS employs an adversarial suppression branch that implements a mean square loss between the feature map and its masked version to make the model focus on pedestrian information in non-erased areas.
 In contrast, our GAN-based adversarial defense paradigm continuously plays an adversarial game between the identity classifier and feature extractor, encouraging the model to focus on highly discriminative information in non-disturbed areas.
 Particularly, in the developed defense paradigm, optimizing the feature extractor alone without the adversarial game process is comparable to IGOAS's learning approach (that is, treating adversarial representations as supervision signals to optimize the feature extractor, making the model focus on pedestrian information in non-disturbed areas).
 As demonstrated in Figure \ref{Fig:5}(b), removing the adversarial game process reduces the mAP and Rank-1 accuracy by 4.8\% and 5.9\%, respectively, indicating the superiority of the learning way in our GAN-based adversarial defense paradigm.

 \textbf{Model Complexity}.
 To further demonstrate the practicality of the proposed method, we conduct an analysis of the model complexity and compare ours with four state-of-the-art methods.
-The results are illustrated in Table \ref{Tab:6}, where we report the parameter number of models (Param) and the number of floating-point operations for an input image (FLOPs).
+The results are illustrated in Table \ref{Tab:6}, where we report the parameter number of models (Param), the number of floating-point operations for an input image (FLOPs), and the inference time of retrieving all queries (IT).
 It can be observed that existing state-of-the-art methods have a relatively large model complexity.
-In comparison, our Param and FLOPs are only 24.9M and 4.1, thus the proposed ETNDNet has a significant advantage in model simplicity.
+In comparison, our Param, FLOPs, and IT are only 24.9M, 4.1, and 25s, thus the proposed ETNDNet has a significant advantage in model simplicity.
 Moreover, our method does not introduce any external modules with learnable parameters.
 Therefore, it has the same model complexity as the baseline, that is to say, our method improves the recognition performance without increasing the computational burden, with strong practicability.
 Additionally, incorporating Non-Local into our backbone, ETNDNet* increases the number of parameters by only 0.2M, but leads to significant performance improvements, surpassing state-of-the-art methods.

-Moreover, it is worth noting that the above methods generate occluded samples to train models jointly.
-In contrast, our method does not require generated samples.
+\textbf{Model Generalization Ability.} We also evaluate the model generalization ability of our algorithms, with the results presented in Table \ref{Tab:7}.
+Importantly, it should be noted that our ETNDNet was not primarily tailored for domain generalization, and its performance falls short of the state-of-the-art method \cite{SNR}.
+Nonetheless, in comparison to other occluded person re-ID algorithms, our model demonstrates superior generalization ability.
+To illustrate, for Market $\rightarrow$ Duke, our ETNDNet outperforms HOReID by 1.6\% and IGOAS by 0.2\% in terms of mAP.
+Furthermore, compared with the Baseline, our algorithm yields a substantial enhancement of 6.0\% in Rank-1 accuracy and 4.1\% in mAP.
+This observation underscores the efficacy of the proposed algorithm in enhancing model generalization.